paulroho/paulroho.github.io/_posts/2014-09-30-Mobile-Apps-and-the-Role-of-Load-Testing.md

 * Expected number of users is a serviced with acceptable performance
 * The application stresses approximately evenly across tiers and components
 * The application fails gracefully
-* App and backend infrastructure serves a variaty of business cases (normal use, seasonal high use, new product or marketing initiatives)
+* App and backend infrastructure serves a variety of business cases (normal use, seasonal high use, new product or marketing initiatives)

 ##Business Issues in Mobile Load Testing
 * The market moves too fast
-* We don't know how the app is goint to be used
+* We don't know how the app is going to be used
 * If a public app, we don't know how many people will use it

 => So we have to make some market and use assumptions